BreizhHardware/ntfy_alerts/README.md

 - [x] Add the watched repos list as a web interface
 - [x] Add Docker Hub compatibility
 - [ ] Rework of the web interface
+- [ ] Compatibility with Gotify
+- [ ] Compatibility with Discord Webhook
 # Bash setup-notify.sh
 ## Description:
 This script is used to setup the ntfy notification system on ssh login for a new server.